sue0-si/2week_challenge_FE/README.md

 ### Improvements
 - added a section which has a carousel
-- worked on media query for header - need back ups
+- worked on media query for header - need a back-up

 ### Things to do
 - header, footer improvement